khiz-k/Kidea/README.md

 ## Kids Multimedia Website made for Bell x Brainstation Hackathon in 5 hours
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You will need to install the dependencies in package.json to run this properly.

 ## Available Scripts